MacBook Pro A1278 Upgrades

 You can find out how to check if your applications will work with 10.15 Catalina here!

 2. We set your MacBook up as if it were brand new.
+We can also load on a free Office equivalent to get you started!
+This will be compatible with any existing Microsoft Office documents.

 All of our upgrades will come with a free service!
 We will strip down the MacBook’s fan and remove any dust from it and the heatsink, helping your machine run cool and quiet!